slowernews/wisdom-tldr/chapters/introduction.md

 > *'The obstacle is the way.' -- Marcus Aurelius*

-> *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
+> *'I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
 This makes it hard to plan the day.' -- E.B.
 White*

 > *'Take advantage of the opportunities - that’s probably more important than charting your path.' -- Admiral William Mcraven*